In 2022, tuition for full-time students at Central College was $19,800 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college;there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Central College.

-Room and board at Central College costs $10,552 a year.
-This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the Central College's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
-The cost of a mean plan, or board-only, is $4,892.
+Room and board at Central College is $10,860 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Central College's on-campus cafeterias and dining halls.

 Meal-plan costs vary based on on how many meals are included in the plan you choose.